Ali ibn Hamdun al-Andalusi: Life

 Ali was born with the name Tha'laba, to a family descending from Abd al-Hamid al-Judhami, a member of the Syrian regiments of the Umayyad Caliphate who had settled in al-Andalus, in the region of Alcalá la Real.
 Ali's father, Hamdun, had moved the family to Béjaïa in what is now northeastern Algeria, where the family acquired the Nisba of al-Andalusi.

 In 900, Ali decided to go on the Hajj pilgrimage, but on the way, as he was passing through the lands of the Kutama Berbers, he was impressed by the Isma'ili message being propagated by Abu Abdallah al-Shi'i.
 He stayed there, married a Kutama woman named Maymuna bint Alaham al-Jili, and changed his name from Tha'laba to Ali.
 After the establishment of the Fatimid Caliphate in 909, he became one of the closest advisors of the new caliph, Abd Allah al-Mahdi Billah.
 In 924, during the campaign by al-Mahdi's heir-apparent, al-Qa'im against the Zenata Berbers, Ali was given the task of establishing a new city on the plain between the Hodna Mountains and the Chott el Hodna lake.
-Named al-Muhammadiya (modern M'Sila) after al-Qa'im, it was meant to cement Fatimid control over the area, as well as a base from which to cultivate the once rich Hodna plain.
+The city, named al-Muhammadiya (modern M'Sila) after al-Qa'im, was established to solidify Fatimid's control and to serve as a base for cultivating the once rich Hodna plain.

 Ali and his family settled in the new city, becoming its governors and assuming, in the words of the historian Heinz Halm, "the role of margraves" at the southwestern extremity of the Fatimid territory against the Zenata.
-Ali ibn Hamdun remained loyal to the Fatimid cause during the great revolt of Abu Yazid (944–947), but died in 945.
-He was succeeded by his son, Ja'far, who along with his brother Yahya played a major role in the conflict between the Fatimids and the Umayyad Caliphate of Córdoba in subsequent decades, defecting to the latter in 971.
+Ali ibn Hamdun remained loyal to the Fatimid cause during the great revolt of Abu Yazid (944–947).
+In late 945, Hamdun led his men towards Béja, but was defeated and mortally wounded in battle against Abu Yazid's son, Ayyub.

+Hamdun was succeeded by his son, Ja'far, who along with his brother Yahya played a major role in the conflict between the Fatimids and the Umayyad Caliphate of Córdoba in subsequent decades, defecting to the latter in 971.